heyphat/follow.markets/configs/results/README.md

-# This dir is for backtes result files if you don't use database.
+## This dir is for backtest result files if you don't use database.